 SHORT THIRD-PERSON BIO

 Meena Kandasamy is a poet, fiction writer, translator and activist who was born in Chennai, Tamil Nadu, India.
 She has published two collections of poetry, Touch and Ms Militancy, and the critically acclaimed novel, The Gypsy Goddess.
 Her second novel, When I Hit You, was shortlisted for the Women's Prize for Fiction 2018.
 Her latest novel is Exquisite Cadavers.
 Her op-ed/essays have appeared in the New York Times, The Guardian, The White Review, Guernica, Al Jazeera, Financial Times, Himal Southasian, The Hindu, Outlook among other places.
-She currently lives in East London.
+She divides her time between Tamil Nadu and East London.

 Meena Kandasamy was born in 1984 in Chennai.
 Her maternal grandparents were lower-caste Shudras who fell in love against social norms and left the country for Ethiopia where her mother, Vasantha, was born.
 They subsequently returned to India.
 Her father, Kandasamy, born in the nomadic tribe of Andi Pandaram in a tiny village in the Pudukottai District, was the first in his family, and village, to finish school, college, and university.
 He went on to receive a PhD in Tamil literature.
 He came from a landless family, and was himself of mixed-caste heritage.
 His father, Karuppiah was a witch-doctor, and the hereditary professions were fortune-telling and begging.
 Even today, the words Andi and Pandaram continue to be slur words in Tamil and Malayalam that denote ‘beggars’.